From £33,8957

 Despite the Junior sharing its structure and suspension with whole raft of other small SUVs from the Stellantis stable, Alfa claims to have injected enough of the brand's trademark dynamic spirit to make the Junior the driver's choice.

-While that assertion is a bit of a stretch, the Junior does have a character of its own, even if it's not a distinct one.
+While that assertion is a bit of a stretch, the Junior does have a character of its own, even if it's not an especially distinct one.
 On the move, it feels nicely wieldy and its compact dimensions combine with a tight turning circle and light controls to make it a handy companion in the urban jungle.

 Point the Italian’s snub nose at more interesting roads and there's certainly an extra dose of dynamism compared with its closely related counterparts.
 With a faster ratio of just 14.6:1, the steering is quick and precise and features well-judged weighting, while the Junior turns in keenly and clings on gamely with a nicely four-square stance.